benmvp/slides/2022/reactmiami/enzyme-to-rtl.md

 - But here's where it gets tricky
 - What about verifying **after** we've fetched the data?
 - **ONE:** With Enzyme we have to switch to `mount()` in order for the `useEffect()` to run
-  - There are workarounds but lets stick w/ the basics
 - Let's assume we've mocked the `fetch()` request...
-  - To return the data we need for the test
   - In this case, **no results**
 - Now we need to wait to run our assertions until **after** the `fetch` has returned
   - **After** `setData` is called with the empty list